jaberg/scipy_proceedings/papers/brent_komer_hpsklearn/paper.rst

 Specifying a probability distribution rather than just bounds and hard constraints allows domain experts to encode more of their intuitions regarding which values are plausible for various hyperparameters.
 Like SciPy's ``optimize.minimize`` interface, Hyperopt makes the SMBO algorithm itself an interchangeable component so that any search algorithm can be applied to any search problem.
-Currently two algorithms are provided -- random search and Tree-of-Parzen-Estimators (TPE) algorithm introduced in [BBBK11]_ -- and more algorithms are planned (including simulated annealing, [SMAC]_, and Gaussian-process-based [SLA13]_).
+Currently three algorithms are provided -- random search, simulated annealing, and Tree-of-Parzen-Estimators (TPE) algorithm introduced in [BBBK11]_ -- and more algorithms are planned (including [SMAC]_, and Gaussian-process-based [SLA13]_).

 We are motivated to make hyperparameter optimization more reliable for four reasons: